OJ Simpson could be out on parole this year: Here's what to know about his case

 O.J.
 Simpson could be a free man as early as October.

-The notorious football star -- born Orenthal James Simpson -- has a July 20 parole hearing that could result in his release from a Nevada prison as early as Oct.
+The disgraced former football star – born Orenthal James Simpson – will face a parole board today that will decide whether Simpson should be released from prison as early as Oct.
 1, according to state parole officials.

 Simpson, 70, was found guilty in 2008 of armed robbery, kidnapping and other charges stemming from a confrontation with sports memorabilia dealers in a Las Vegas casino hotel room.
 The altercation occurred in September 2007.